- By Milla Ezman

 Wild Fermented Sauerkraut Recipe

-5. Pack the mixture tightly* into your jar.
-Lay large cabbage leaves and a weight on top.
-Make sure all of this is covered with the brine juice which the veggies released.
+Pack the mixture into your fermenting jar, not too tight, leaving 2-3 inches of headspace.
+Cover the top of the mixture with large cabbage leaves.
+Make sure all of this is covered with the brine juice that the veggies released.
 If it isn't - add just enough water to cover.
 Lay the weight on top of the leaves and put on your airlock lid.

 Note: carefully read the instructions for your chosen airlocks.

-***a few red flags: browned cabbage, yeasty odor, slime, and mold.
+***a few red flags: browned cabbage, yeasty odor, slime, mold.

-The mixture should have developed the sour flavor we love in sauerkraut.
-At this point, you may begin tasting the sauerkraut, (opening the jar and exposing the sauerkraut to air will not hurt it).
+The mixture should have developed the sour flavor that we love in a sauerkraut.
+You may begin tasting your sauerkraut, (opening the jar and exposing it to air will not spoil it at that point).
 Continue the fermentation until you reach the level of sourness you prefer.

-4. When you have reached the flavor you prefer, you can transfer the mixture into the glass storage containers, lightly pressing it down as you pack it right up to the top, leaving as less space between the mixture and the lid as possible.
+Transfer the mixture into clean glass storage containers, lightly pressing it down as you pack it right up to the top, leaving as little space between the mixture and the lid as possible.

 *** If your cabbages are tiny, you can slice the cores in as well, because they will not be very fibrous, in fact, they would be quite yummy!